plone/plone.restapi-client/docs/actions/users.md

 ## Add User

+### Mutation function

+Use the `createUserMutation` function to get the mutation for adding a new user at the given path.

+### Hook

-This function can be used to add a new user at the given path.
+Use the `useCreateUser` hook to add a new user at the given path.

-- Function name: `createUserMutation`

 ### Parameters